 - Other major attractions include Hanoi Train Street, Cau Giay Park, Dong Xuan Market, Rose Park, Smiley Ville, Lotte Observation Deck, Long Bien Bridge, Ba Vi National Park, Perfume Pagoda.

-HaLong Bay located in North Vietnam is a UNESCO World Heritage Site, so there’s much to explore and spend a soothing September here.
+Halong Bay located in North Vietnam is a UNESCO World Heritage Site, so there’s much to explore and spend a soothing September here.
 The weather starts to cool down but the average temperature remains around 30 degrees so it isn’t a great time to rejuvenate and get tanned on beaches and islands.
-Nevertheless travellers can go for a cruise, swimming, cooking classes.
-It is a good month for kayaking and snorkeling.
+Nevertheless, travellers can go for a cruise, swimming, cooking classes.
+It is a good month for kayaking and snorkelling.
 There are caves to explore and floating villages to visit.
-HaLong City (divided into East HaLong - Hon Gai and West HaLong - Bai Chay) in the North part of HaLong Bay has an artificial beach 'Bai Chay Beach’ and a Bai Chai Market to buy fresh fruits, vegetables, gifts or souvenirs.
+Halong City (divided into East HaLong - Hon Gai and West HaLong - Bai Chay) in the North part of Halong Bay has an artificial beach 'Bai Chay Beach’ and a Bai Chai Market to buy fresh fruits, vegetables, gifts or souvenirs.

 Cat Ba Island is one of the most amazing and highly visited Islands connected to HaLong Bay.
 September is one of the less crowded months in Cat Ba Island and the best to visit if you love monsoon; the average temperature is around 31˚C. Although there are frequent and short-lasting rains in September, cancellation of voyages is rare.
 Also, in september, tourists can enjoy the splendid scenery at cheap prices.